Component Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments

 User avatar None

-Resource update
+Resource updated

-The "locales/pt-BR/client.json" file was changed.
-12 days ago
+The “locales/pt-BR/server.json” file was changed. yesterday

 User avatar None